iilab/satellitefieldguide/content/chapter_02_satellite_security/01_satellite_security.md

 #### Mitigations
-If you might be in an area where terrestrial jamming occurs it can be mitigated by placing the antenna so it can 'see' the satellite but not much else of the sky, because it is blocked by surrounding buildings or walls.
+Again it might be hard to mitigate this, if your antenna is easily movable If you might be in an area where terrestrial jamming occurs it can be mitigated by placing the antenna so it can 'see' the satellite but not much else of the sky, because it is blocked by surrounding buildings or walls.

 ### Other Threats